WSU IRB Process/Requirements

 The Business & Finance Office oversees the areas of budget and finance, collaborates with the Research and Development Offices to establish strategies and processes to assure development of additional revenue sources for the college, and supports faculty with development of grant and contract budgets.
 The area finance/administration officer must approve all proposal budgets.

 The Communications Office can assist you with the following:

 - Public dissemination of your research through press releases, brochures, and handouts.

 - Graphic design support for posters, PowerPoint presentations, flyers, and brochures.
 Please consult with the graphic designer if your research proposal will require graphic design services.
 Graphic design and printing costs may need to be included in your proposal budget.

-- Intranet support for research project team sites.
+- Intranet and Microsoft Teams support for research project team sites.

 - The multimedia services coordinator can assist you with developing videos and other audio/visual media.
 Consult with the coordinator if your research proposal will require audio/visual support.

 If you need to request support from the Communications Office or Multimedia Services, please fill out and submit the communications request form.
 Contact the Communications Office if you need assistance with this process.

 WSU College of Nursing Information Systems